 Feinting to take a free kick to confuse opponents is permitted as part of football.
-However, if in the opinion of the referee the feinting is considered an act of unsporting behaviour, the player shall be cautioned
+However, if in the opinion of the referee, the feinting is considered an act of unsporting behaviour, the player must be cautioned.

-If a player, while correctly taking a free kick, intentionally kicks the ball at an opponent in order to play the ball a second time but neither in a careless nor a reckless manner nor using excessive force, the referee shall allow play to continue.
+If a player, while correctly taking a free kick, intentionally kicks the ball at an opponent in order to play the ball again but neither in a careless nor a reckless manner nor using excessive force, the referee must allow play to continue.

-An indirect free kick should be retaken if the referee fails to raise his arm to indicate that the kick is indirect and the ball is kicked directly into the goal.
+An indirect free kick must be retaken if the referee fails to raise his arm to indicate that the kick is indirect and the ball is kicked directly into the goal.
 The initial indirect free kick is not nullified by the referee's mistake.